WEC-Sim/WEC-Sim/source/ptosim.rst

 .. figure:: _static/OPENPTOSIMLIB.PNG
    :width: 400pt

 * Step 6: By looking at the physical hydraulic PTO model as shown above, user can simply drag and drop PTO-Sim library blocks.
-Piston, valves, accummulator blocks are located under Hydraulic block.
+Piston, valves, accumulator blocks are located under Hydraulic block.
 Rotary generator lookup table is under Generator block.

 .. figure:: _static/USEPTOSIMLIB.PNG
    :width: 400pt

-* Step 7: Since two accumulators are needed for the high pressure accumulator and low pressure accumulator, user need to douple-click on each block and give a number to each accumulator.
+* Step 7: Since two accumulators are needed for the high pressure accumulator and low pressure accumulator, user need to double-click on each block and give a number to each accumulator.
 For example, ``ptosim.accumulator(1)`` is called high pressure accumulator and ``ptosim.accumulator(2)`` is called low pressure accumulator.

 .. figure:: _static/MULTIPLEACCUMULATORS.PNG
    :width: 400pt

 .. _`Step 8`:

 * Step 8: If a rotary generator lookup table is used, this block assumes user will provide the datasheet.
 After the datasheet is loaded into ``Workspace``, it needs to be named as ``table`` because the word ``table`` is used inside Simulink lookup table block.
 The datasheet in tutorials is taken from ABB datasheet part number M3BJ315SMC.
-The lookup table takes three inputs: efficiency (``table.eff``), anglular velocity (``table.Tpu``), and generator torque (``table.omegapu``), respectively.
+The lookup table takes three inputs: efficiency (``table.eff``), angular velocity (``table.Tpu``), and generator torque (``table.omegapu``), respectively.

 .. figure:: _static/ROTARYHIGHLEVELBLOCK.PNG
    :width: 400pt